rkrisztian/search/README.md

 ### Configuration options

 * `excludePatterns: List<String>`
   List of regular expressions to exclude directory paths and file paths.
 You can of course use slashy strings and dollar-slashy strings, so you don't have to escape characters.

 * `includeConfig: List<String>`
   Allows extension of the current config file with other ones.
 (Warning: avoid circular includes!)
+Supports both absolute paths and paths relative to the current config file.

 * `contextLines: int`
   Number of context lines to display (before and after matched lines).

 * `printHtml: boolean`
   Print the results in HTML and open in a browser.

 * `tmpDir: String`
   Location of the temporary directory used for replacements and HTML output.
 The default value is taken from Java system property `java.io.tmpdir`.